renero/entropy/README.md

 ## Disclaimer

 This is the result of a one-shot.
 The code to extract partial values from a DataFrame is ... well...
 I don't like it, though it works.
 Any suggestion is welcome to continue improving this.

+Need tro check the relationship between MRI and feature importance, as computed in this example: https://www.kaggle.com/monkeydunkey/d/uciml/mushroom-classification/a-comparison-of-few-ml-models